Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-As a benchmark configuration, we consider an array of 10 sensors uniformly positioned within the sensing plane, highlighted in Figure~\ref{fig:PV_sensors}(b).
-Table~\ref{tab:PV_table} compares the wall-normal velocity time series predictions obtained using the CAAF-identified and the benchmark sensor configurations.
-The CAAF sensors achieve a $L_2$ prediction error of 0.683 and a correlation of 0.734 with the ground truth, outperforming the benchmark array which yields an error of 0.806 and a correlation of 0.600.
-Figure~\ref{fig:PV_pred} contrasts the predicted wall-normal velocity sequences for a selected section of the testing dataset.
-Although tracking the reference signal with only 10 sensors is sub-optimal, the CAAF-identified sensors demonstrate more consistent tracking of the wall-normal velocity than the benchmark configuration, particularly during periods of large fluctuations.
+As a benchmark configuration, we consider an array of five sensors uniformly positioned within the sensing plane, highlighted in Fig.~\ref{fig:PV_sensors}c.
+For a comprehensive evaluation, optimal five-sensor configurations were also identified using Bayesian experimental design (Fig.~\ref{fig:PV_sensors}c) and Pivoted-QR (Fig.~\ref{fig:PV_sensors}c).
+The Bayesian sensor locations exhibit strong spatial agreement with the high-correlation region of the zero-lagged $v_{10}$-$p_w$ cross-correlation, thereby validating the method.
+The average predictive performance for the wall-normal velocity time series, comparing CAAF-derived, Bayesian, Pivoted-QR, and uniform configurations, is summarized in Table~\ref{tab:PV_table}.
+The CAAF sensors achieve a $L_2$ prediction error of 0.547 and a correlation of 0.837 with the reference, outperforming the benchmark arrays.
+Supplementary Fig.~S2 contrasts the predicted wall-normal velocity sequences for a selected section of the testing dataset.
+Although tracking the reference signal with only five sensors is challenging, the CAAF-identified sensors demonstrate more consistent tracking of the wall-normal velocity than the benchmark configurations, particularly during periods of large fluctuations.

 These results demonstrate that CAAF effectively identifies optimal sensor locations for wall-normal velocity estimation.
-Notably, the CAAF-derived sensor configuration outperforms the uniform benchmark and achieves performance comparable to the full-field learning approach reported in the literature \cite{park2020machine}.
+More specifically, the CAAF-derived sensor configuration outperforms the alternative benchmarks and achieves similar predictive accuracy to the full-field learning approach reported in the literature \cite{park2020machine}.